All Products

 1. Create a Service.

-• If you use an existing SLB instance, no listeners are created for the SLB instance and the existing listeners of the SLB instance are not overridden by default.
-To override the listeners, set service.beta.kubernetes.io/alibaba-cloud-loadbalancer-force-override-listeners to "true".
-In this example, the annotation is set to true to create listeners for the SLB instance because the SLB instance is newly created.
-For more information about annotations, see Use annotations to configure CLB instances and Use annotations to configure NLB instances.
+• When you use an existing SLB instance, a listener is not created for the SLB instance and existing listeners are not overwritten by default.
+To overwrite the listeners, you can set the service.beta.kubernetes.io/alibaba-cloud-loadbalancer-force-override-listeners annotation to "true".
+In this example, the SLB instance is newly created and requires a listener.
+Therefore, the value is set to true.
+For more information about annotations, see Use annotations to configure Classic Load Balancer (CLB) instances and Use annotations to configure Network Load Balancer (NLB) instances.

 apiVersion: v1

-kind: Service # Define a Service.
+kind: Service # Defines the resource object as a Service.

 metadata: